denniswiersma/themaopdracht9/README.md

 ## Filestructure
 - .gitignore
 - LICENSE     | Copy of the GPLv3 license which applies to the work found in this repository.
-- ProjectLog  | Folder containing all project logging files.
+- ExploratoryDataAnalysis  | Folder containing all project files related to the EDA.
-  - ProjectLog.Rmd | R markdown file containing a written log of all performed work.
+  - ExploratoryDataAnalysis.Rmd | R markdown file containing a written log of all performed work related to the EDA.
 - README.md   | The very thing you are currently reading.
 - data        | A folder containing the dataset which is to be processed for this project.
   - framingham.csv | Dataset containing data from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
-- CodeBook.txt| Description of variables and their units.
+- CodeBook.txt | Description of variables and their units.